ryan-krenke/Data_Science_Portfolio/README.md

   - API Source – weather sensor data from purpleair.com
   - Methods
     - Pulled data from eight random sensors via an API call.
-    -Used JSON language processing to convert data into pandas datasets.
+    - Used JSON language processing to convert data into pandas datasets.
-    -Combined datasets from all states into one and kept only state and raw data.
+    - Combined datasets from all states into one and kept only state and raw data.
-    -Cleaned data to remove brackets and whitespaces and unnecessary unique values associated with each values.
+    - Cleaned data to remove brackets and whitespaces and unnecessary unique values associated with each values.
   - Libraries/Programs used
     -Python, BeautifulSoup, Pandas, NumPy, urllib, JSON